 I shot back, “Yo, that was me!” [laughs] That’s funny that it surfaces again all these years later.

-So your Dad was Stewart’s agent at the time?
-Did he manage a bunch of riders?
+You mentioned earlier that your dad was Stewart’s agent back in the day.
+Did he manage more riders?

 He’s really invested in the sport, it seems.